JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Subsystem.md

    - Horizontal accuracy: within 3 meters.
    - Vertical accuracy: within 5 meters.
    - Time accuracy: within 30 nanoseconds.
    - Speed accuracy: 0.006 m/sec or less

 ## Constraint 3:
+The required GPS must include a compass:
-The walls in the crawlspace obstruct approximately 100.45% of the GPS signal, resulting in signal blockage and degradation.
-Incorporating compass and mapping techniques can be utilized to enhance GPS accuracy and overcome signal weakening and interference challenges.
+- Obstruction caused by the walls in the crawlspace which leads to approximately 100.45% signal blockage and degradation.
+- Integrating a compass is crucial as it supplements GPS data, compensating for signal loss caused by obstructing walls.

 ### More detail about constraint 3:
 The percentage of signal blockage caused by the walls is (99.45 square feet / 99 square feet) x 100 ≈ 100.45%.